pubudusj/manage-eb-schedules-with-stepfunctions/README.md

 ## Blog Post

-You may read more about this at [URL]
+You may read more about this here: https://medium.com/@pubudusj/manage-eventbridge-schedules-using-step-functions-16c47d1f8428

 ## Deploy the application